Task streams

 When you promote the task stream's changes to the task stream's parent stream, a lazy copy is created rather than a full file copy.

 The advantage of unloading, rather than deleting, a task stream, is that you can get the task stream back from the unload depotClosed A special depot for infrequently used metadata or to facilitate reloading workspaces that have been moved to a different server..
-See Unload infrequently-used metadata in Helix Core Server Administrator Guide.
+See Unload infrequently-used metadata in the Helix Core Server Administrator Guide.

 inherit ParentView